egovernment/eregistrations/README.md

 Currently controllers for all form submission needs to be declared, but this is subject to change in near future.
 With static website generation done, such setup will no longer be needed, and form controllers will be automatically generated by Mano out of defined forms.

-So for time being form controllers need to be defined in three different folders:
+For time being form controllers need to be defined in three different folders:
 * _/controller_ - Common logic for client and server, usually just validation
 * _/client/controller_ - Run on client-side
 * _/server/controller_ - Run on server-side